Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-For now, update all calls to these functions using `VK_SAMPLE_COUNT_1_BIT` - we will be replacing this with proper values as we progress with implementation:
+For now, update all calls to this function using `VK_SAMPLE_COUNT_1_BIT` - we will be replacing this with proper values as we progress with implementation:

 ```c++
 createImage(swapChainExtent.width, swapChainExtent.height, 1, VK_SAMPLE_COUNT_1_BIT, depthFormat, VK_IMAGE_TILING_OPTIMAL, VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT, VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT, depthImage, depthImageMemory);